This site requires a more recent version of Adobe Flash Player to function properly.

-- Iron Ore Shipments: We expect Rio Tinto's iron ore shipments to rise rapidly till 2017, due to the completion of the expansion of the company's Pilbara iron ore mining operations to a production rate of 350 million tons per annum.
+- Iron Ore Shipments: We expect Rio Tinto's iron ore shipments to rise rapidly till 2017, due to the completion of the expansion of the company's infrastructure at its Pilbara operations to support production rates of 360 Mt/a in 2015, and the company's plans to ramp up production from the site.
 However, market conditions for iron ore are currently characterized by weak demand conditions and an oversupply situation.
 If demand does not recover sufficiently over the forecast period, Rio Tinto may be forced to reduce its planned iron ore shipments.
 If instead of the currently envisaged rates, shipments grow at a moderate pace due to weak market conditions, this would represent a downside of around 8% to our price estimate.

 Average realized prices of Iron Ore

 - Average realized prices of iron ore: Market conditions for iron ore are currently characterized by weak demand conditions and an oversupply situation.
 This has resulted in plummeting iron ore prices over the last year or so.
-We expect iron ore prices to fall until 2016, before recovering gradually over the rest of the forecast period.
+We expect iron ore prices to fall in 2016 as well, before recovering gradually over the rest of the forecast period.
 However, if prices recover earlier and more robustly than expected, driven by supply cutbacks and recovery in demand, this would represent an upside of around 5% to our price estimate.

 Rio Tinto Group is a diversified mining and resources group, headquartered in London and Melbourne.
-The company has operations across six continents, but mainly focuses its operations in Australia and Canada.
-The company has a number of subsidiaries, each focusing on one of the 14 different product types in the company's portfolio.
+The company has operations across six continents, but these are mainly concentrated in Australia and Canada.
+The company has a number of subsidiaries, each focusing on one of the different product types in the company's portfolio.
 The company has a principal focus on mining of primary ore for metals.
-It also owns a number of large high capacity smelting facilities for aluminum and refining facilities for copper & gold.
-China's Chinalco owns 9.3% of Rio Tinto.
+It also owns a number of high-capacity smelting facilities for aluminum and refining facilities for copper & gold.

 The company's Iron Ore division is the most valuable division for the following reasons:

-The iron ore segment accounts for approximately 45% of the company's revenues.
-Moreover, it is expected to remain in this range for the next few years.
-More than 60% of the company's profits come from the Iron Ore division.
+The iron ore segment accounts for nearly 45% of the company's revenues and nearly 80% of its operating profits.
 Although this number may decline over the next four years, the division will still contribute a majority of the company's profits.
-The company has long-term contracts with iron and steel manufacturers worldwide, safeguarding its production and mining activities.
+The company has long-term contracts with iron and steel manufacturers worldwide, securing the interests of its mining operations.

 Weakness in demand for iron ore

 Iron ore is used as a raw material in the manufacture of steel.
 Thus, the demand for steel indirectly influences the demand for iron ore.
 China is the world's largest consumer of steel and iron ore.
-It accounts for over 60% of the seaborne iron ore trade.
+It accounts for the purchase of nearly two-thirds of the seaborne iron ore supply.
 Chinese demand for steel is expected to decline by 0.5% in both 2015 and 2016, respectively, following on from a 3.3% decline in 2014.
 Weakness in demand for steel will translate into weakness in demand for iron ore, which will put pressure on prices.

 Oversupply of iron ore

 A sharp increase in production volumes by iron ore majors such as Vale, Rio Tinto, and BHP Billiton will boost supply over the next few years.
 Given the weakness in demand, this is expected to result in an oversupply situation.
-The worldwide surplus of seaborne iron ore supply is expected to rise to 300 million tons in 2017, from an expected 175 million tons in 2015, 72 million tons in 2014, and 14 million tons for 2013.
+The worldwide surplus of seaborne iron ore supply is expected to rise to 437 million tons in 2018, from a surplus of 184 million tons in 2015.
 This oversupply situation will put pressure on iron ore prices.